phishyphun/willystation/docs/Getting Started/Intial Setup.md

 After signing in to the Plex App, you can start streaming Movies and TV Shows!
 <br>
 <br>
-<a href="/willystation/Request%20Movies%20%26%20Shows/Requesting%20Movies%20%26%20Shows/"class="btn btn-primary" role="button">Next Section: Request Movies & TV</a>
+<a href="/willystation/Request Movies & Shows/Requesting Movies & Shows""class="btn btn-primary" role="button">Next Section: Request Movies & TV</a>